WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 # Bare minimum agent for identity

 ## Abstract
-Want to contribute to enable the current ["offliners"] (https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/)  to take back control of their digital selves.
+Want to contribute to enable the current ["offliners"](https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/)  to take back control of their digital selves.
 This paper goes through some problem areas of the current emergin markets and their ability to run decentralize identity solutions, based on their device penetration.
-We want to come out of RWoT with a clear
+We want to come out of RWoT with a clear information letter, from a collection of experts, how to get started on delivering such a solution.

 ## Background
 Working with devices in the African continent, we time after time experience device problems with the current existing identity solutions we work with.
 Also we experience that the current device penetration today, in Uganda, is not 100%, meaning that it is difficult to provide value for everybody.